HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 If necessary, delete an existing entry at the marked position in the "port:" section.

-You must now paste the previously copied address for your Zigbee USB stick into the configuration file as shown in the example.
+The previously copied address to your Zigbee USB stick must now be pasted into the configuration file as shown in the example.

 Make sure that the indentation is correct and that there is only one entry under the "port:" category.

-Now save the changes in the configuration file
+Saves the changes in the configuration file now by

 • CTRL-X, Y and Enter

-In order to apply the changes to the configuration file, you should now restart your zigbee2mqtt installation.
+To apply the changes to the configuration file you should restart your zigbee2mqtt installation.

 All you have to do is run the following command.